SoftUni-Internal/interactive-content/EN/00-Intro-to-Angular-and-TypeScript/04-Introduction-To-TypeScript.md

 TypeScript provides both **numeric** and **string-based** enums.

-Here is example of numeric and string-based enums:
+Here is an example of numeric and string-based enums:

 -  Numeric: